 As a business owner, you are a writer.
 You’re a content creator.
 In the emails that you send, the notes that you scribble, and the conversations that you have, you’re writing the story for your business and telling people why they should care about you.

-When it comes to your website, content (words, images, videos, etc.) is what communicates your message.
+When it comes to your website design, content (words, images, videos, etc.) is what communicates your message.
 Your job is to make sure that your content tells your business’s story in a way that’s compelling to your customers.

 Even if you don’t write a single word of your website copy yourself, these best practices can help you guide your copywriter or website developer, and identify ways to improve your web content.